vsunkara23/Real_Estate_Leads_Scraper/README.md

 ### Running Program

-1) Change Directory to the project directory
+1) Change directory to the project directory.

-2) Run the command "python scraper.py" in the terminal window
+2) Run the command "python scraper.py" in the terminal window.

 Project Demo
 ------